CIA Chief: The uprising in Russia shows 'signs of weakness' in Putin's rule

 Chinese leader Xi Jinping has said his country's military should be prepared to carry out an invasion by 2027, and Burns was asked if he thought that was likely.

-Since taking over as CIA direction a little over two years ago, Burns has established a China Mission Center dedicated to the country seen as the most serious long-term U.S. adversary.
+Since taking over as CIA direction a little more than two years ago, Burns has established a China Mission Center dedicated to the country seen as the most serious long-term U.S. adversary.

 However, this project is seen as a major challenge given China's vast, cutting-edge surveillance systems that make the country so difficult for foreign intelligence agencies to penetrate.